Julie-Odhiambo/Julie-Odhiambo/README.md

 ### About Me

-  I’m Julie, a Biochemist by training with 3+ years experience as a transcriptionist and most recently pivoted to Data Analytics.
+  I’m Julie, a Biochemist by training with 4+ years experience in pharmaceutical sales and transcription, and most recently pivoted to Data Analytics.

   - ✨ Career Interests: AI and machine learning.